This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Using a cheese that's finely shredded will give you less cheese flavor.
 Regular shredded provides pockets of gooey cheesy goodness.

-- By adding baking soda and baking powder creates a nice craggy exterior.
+- Adding baking soda and baking powder creates a nice, craggy exterior.

 - I recommend only using granulated garlic powder.
-It has a better flavor.
+It has a better flavor and mixes better.

-- Feel free to use gluten-free flour or all-purpose flour as a swap for unbleached flour.
+- Feel free to use gluten-free or all-purpose flour as a swap for unbleached flour.

-- You can use any shredded cheese you like as a swap for the cheddar cheese.
+- You can swap any shredded cheese, like a mild cheddar or parmesan cheese, for the cheddar cheese.

 - You can use any milk as a swap for the buttermilk.